ocfl-archive/gocfl/pkg/extension/storageroot/NNNN-flat-direct-clean-storage-layout.md

 ## Overview

-This extension can be used as root storage layout extension to map OCFL object identifiers to path names as well as a mapping for content path names.
+This extension can be used to either as a storage layout extension that maps OCFL object identifiers to storage paths or as an object extension that maps logical paths to content paths.
 This is done by replacing or removing "dangerous characters" from names.

-The functionality has been derived from David A. Wheeler - "Fixing Unix/Linux/POSIX Filenames" (https://www.dwheeler.com/essays/fixing-unix-linux-filenames.html)
+This functionality is based on David A. Wheeler's essay "Fixing Unix/Linux/POSIX Filenames" (https://www.dwheeler.com/essays/fixing-unix-linux-filenames.html)

-#### Usage Scenario
+### Usage Scenario

-If you want to make sure, that the internal layout of the OCFL content substructure or the object id is as close as possible to the original structure, but you want to make sure, that there are no possibly dangerous file- or foldernames, which may oppose with durability.
+This extension is intended to be used when you want the internal OCFL layout to match the logical structure of the stored objects as closely as possible, while also ensuring all file and directory names do not include problematic characters.

-One Example could be complete filesystems, which come from estates, and are not under control of the archivists.
+One example could be complete filesystems, which come from estates, and are not under control of the archivists.

 ### Caveat